dragontaoran/sleev/paper.md

 The sieve maximum likelihood estimator (SMLE) is an estimator that analyzes two-phase data by combining the error-prone data on all records with the validated data on a subsample.
-By leveraging all available data, the SMLE operates with high efficiency. [@tao2021efficient;
+By leveraging all available data, the SMLE operates with high efficiency [@tao2021efficient;
 @lotspeich2022efficient].
 Since it does not make any parametric assumptions on the error model, the SMLE is also robust.
 For example,
 @tao2021efficient performed a set of simulations highlighting the SMLE's